📞 Call 718.544.3000

 Many structural defects have only subtle symptoms.
 For example, a home or building buyer may not recognize floor joists or a sill plate with termite damage that needs $20,000 worth of repairs.
 Rot in ceiling joists or roof rafters can also be costly to repair, and may not be apparent when casually examining the building.

-Today, when a house or building is designed, a Registered Architect or Licensed Professional Engineer may perform calculations to determine the required size and spacing of beams, joists, etc.
+Today, when a house or building is designed, a Registered Architect or Professional Engineer may perform calculations to determine the required size and spacing of beams, joists, etc.

 Most homes and buildings have many of the structural elements obscured.
-Even if there was sufficient time to take all the needed measurements, the Engineer performing the inspection cannot calculate the load bearing capacity of every section of a home or building.
+Even if there was sufficient time to take all the needed measurements, the Professional Engineer performing the inspection cannot calculate the load bearing capacity of every section of a home or building.
 Further, it is not possible to know the design parameters of, for example, old wood floor joists.
 Other methods must be employed to determine the structural soundness of the home or building.

 An inspector who is not

 The non-Engineer cannot

 Assessing the structural integrity of home or building involves a lot more than a bounce test.
 Most people would agree that the house in the photograph to the right is not structurally sound.
 Most houses and buildings have much more subtle indications of structural deficiencies.
 Evaluating structural soundness requires considering: